 Secondly, probably a lot of people missed this but Drudge and other wingnuts tried to gin up a scandal about the alleged anti-white “racism” of Django.
 Drudge was furious because the film includes the N-word.
 It’s always ultra-creepy when wingnut whining takes the form of, “That’s outrageous!
 That guy uses the N-word in a historically specific context in a work of art, so how come I can’t use it indiscriminately, with impunity?”

-Then there was this jackass at the Washington Times, who accused Jamie Foxx and the film of being racist, and before you know it every prominent African-American from Cornel West to Jeremiah Wright to members of the Congressional Black Caucus to, inevitably, Barack Obama, is lumped together and explicitly or implicitly accused of hating white people.
+Then there was this jackass at the Washington Times, who accused Jamie Foxx and the film of being racist, and before you know it every prominent African-American from Cornel West to Jeremiah Wright to members of the Congressional Black Caucus to, inevitably, Barack Obama, are lumped together and explicitly or implicitly accused of hating white people.

-What’s fascinating is that the anti-Django crusade went nowhere.
+The fascinating thing, though, is that the anti-Django crusade went absolutely nowhere.
 The film has been a huge box office hit, and so far as I know, none of the mainstream conservative columnists like Brooks or Douthat have taken it on (though maybe that’s because their sensibilities are too dainty to grapple with a Tarantino gorefest, I don’t know).
 A decade ago, Django would have been an occasion of a huge, hysterical right-wing racist kulturkampf, along the lines of Joe Klein’s infamous Do the Right Thing column, but instead … mostly, there were crickets.